The Sports Section

 The discus thrower's pink mini toga, wing tip shoes, and white socks define athletic sartorial splendor.

-This is probably the largest crayon on canvas pieces one can ever hope to see.
+This is among the largest crayon on canvas pieces one can ever hope to see.

 Anna K.